 The company's Bylaws provide certain procedures that a stockholder must follow to nominate persons for election to the Board of Directors.
-Nominations for director at an annual stockholder meeting must be submitted in writing to the company's Secretary at Drive Shack Inc., 218 W. 18th Street, 3rd Floor, New York, NY 10011.
-The Secretary must receive the notice of a stockholder's intention to introduce a nomination at an annual stockholders' meeting (together with certain required information set forth in the company's Bylaws) within the time frames set forth below under "Advance Notice for Stockholder Nominations and Proposals for 2021 Annual Meeting."
+Nominations for director at an annual stockholder meeting must be submitted in writing to the company's Secretary at Drive Shack Inc., 10670 N. Central Expressway, Suite 700, Dallas, TX 75231.
+The Secretary must receive the notice of a stockholder's intention to introduce a nomination at an annual stockholders' meeting (together with certain required information set forth in the company's Bylaws) within the time frames set forth below under "Advance Notice for Stockholder Nominations and Proposals for 2022 Annual Meeting."

-The Nominating and Corporate Governance Committee believes that the qualifications for serving as a director of the company are, taking into account such person's familiarity with the company, possession of such knowledge, experience, skills, expertise, integrity and diversity as would enhance the Board's ability to manage and direct the affairs and business of the company, including, when applicable, the ability of committees of the Board of Directors to fulfill their duties and/or to satisfy any independence requirements imposed by law, regulation or NYSE rule
+The Nominating and Corporate Governance Committee believes that the qualifications for serving as a director of the company are, taking into account such person's familiarity with the company, possession of such knowledge, experience, skills, expertise, integrity and diversity as would enhance the Board's ability to manage and direct the affairs and business of the company, including, when applicable, the ability of committees of the Board of Directors to fulfill their duties and/or to satisfy any independence requirements imposed by law, regulation or NYSE rule.

 In addition to considering a director-candidate's background and accomplishments, the process for identifying and evaluating all nominees includes a review of the current composition of the Board of Directors and the evolving needs of our business.
 The Nominating and Corporate Governance Committee will identify potential nominees by asking current directors and executive officers to notify the Nominating and Corporate Governance Committee if they become aware of suitable candidates.
 The Nominating and Corporate Governance Committee also may, from time to time, engage firms that specialize in identifying director candidates.
+Mr. Sbarbaro, for example, was recommended for consideration to the Nominating and Governance Committee by the chief executive officer.
 As described above, the Nominating and Corporate Governance Committee will also consider candidates recommended by stockholders.
 Our evaluation of nominees does not necessarily vary depending on whether or not the nominee was nominated by a stockholder.
 In considering candidates submitted by stockholders, the Nominating and Corporate Governance Committee may take into consideration the number of shares held by the recommending stockholder and the length of time that such shares have been held.
 We do not have a formal policy with regard to the consideration of diversity in identifying director-nominees, but the Nominating and Corporate Governance Committee strives to nominate individuals with a variety of complementary skills.
 The Nominating and Corporate Governance Committee assesses its achievement of diversity through the review of the Board's composition as part of the Board's annual self-assessment process.